home-assistant-ecosystem/python-volkszaehler/README.rst

 The file ``example.py`` contains an example about how to use this module.

-Basically it's just a wrapper to get the JSON data from a given endpoint.
+Basically it's just a wrapper to get the JSON data from a given UUID which represents the device.

 .. code:: bash